biolab/orange2/docs/reference/rst/Orange.data.table.rst

     .. attribute:: owns_instances

-        True, if the table contains the data instances, False if it contains just references to instances owned by another table.
+        ``True``, if the table contains the data instances and ``False`` if it contains references to instances owned by another table.

     .. attribute:: owner

-        If the table does not own the data instances, this attribute gives the actual owner.
+        The actual owner of the data when ``own_instances`` is ``False``.

     .. attribute:: version

-        An integer that is increased whenever the table is changed.
-This is not foolproof, since the object cannot detect when individual instances are changed.
-It will, however, catch any additions and removals from the table.
+        An integer that is increased when instances are added or removed from the table.
+It does not detect changes of the data.

     .. attribute:: random_generator

        Random generator that is used by method :obj:`random_instance`.
-If the method is called and random_generator is None, a new generator is constructed with random seed 0, and stored here for subsequent use.
+If the method is called and ``random_generator`` is ``None``, a new generator is constructed with random seed 0 and stored here for future use.

     .. attribute:: attribute_load_status

        If the table was loaded from a file, this list of flags tells whether the feature descriptors were reused and how they matched.
-See :ref:`descriptor reuse <variable_descriptor_reuse>` for details.
+See :ref:`descriptor reuse <variable_descriptor_reuse>`
+       for details.

     .. attribute:: meta_attribute_load_status

-       Same as above, except that this is a dictionary for meta attributes, with keys corresponding to their ids.
+       A dictionary holding this same information for meta attributes, with keys corresponding to their ids and values to load statuses.

     .. method:: __init__(filename[, create_new_on])